 Blossom Metevier

-I am currently pursuing an M.S./Ph.D. at the University of Massachusetts under the guidance of Phil Thomas.
-My research in machine learning centers on addressing problems related to sequential learning, with specific interests in the following areas:
+I am a final-year Ph.D. candidate at the University of Massachusetts under the guidance of Phil Thomas.
+My research in machine learning focuses on sequential learning, with specific interests in:

 • Responsible AI, with an emphasis on fairness considerations.